Boeing vows to fight unfair U.S. labor practices ruling

-SEATTLE (Reuters) - Boeing Co (BA.N) vowed on Friday to contest a ruling that found the plane maker committed unfair labor practices against its unionized engineers near Seattle and in Portland, Oregon, when it photographed and videotaped workplace marches in 2012.
+SEATTLE, May 15 (Reuters) - Boeing Co vowed on Friday to contest a ruling that found the plane maker committed unfair labor practices against its unionized engineers near Seattle and in Portland, Oregon, when it photographed and videotaped workplace marches in 2012.

 The U.S. National Labor Relations Board (NLRB) said on Thursday that Boeing’s videotaping of union marches, and its restrictions on personal photography by employees, violated labor law.